ToolGrid — Product & Engineering

 Developers check package versions before starting projects.
 They want to use the latest stable versions.
 They enter package names.
 They see current and latest versions.
 They decide which version to install.

 Project maintainers audit dependencies regularly.
 They check if packages are outdated.
 They upload package.json files.
 They see which packages need updates.
 They prioritize updates based on risk levels.
+For adjacent tasks, bumping version numbers addresses a complementary step.

 Security teams check for vulnerable packages.
 They look for outdated versions.
 They identify packages with security fixes.
 They use risk levels to prioritize updates.
 They focus on high-risk outdated packages.